De La Salle–College of Saint Benilde: Atrium

 The Atrium is the newest building of the college.
 A 10-storey building, it was designed by architect Daniel Lichauco, the principal and managing partner of Archion Architects.
 It was constructed by D.M.
 Consunji Inc., a pioneer of advanced engineering technology.
 The new campus will house The School of Diplomacy and Governance, the School of Management and Information Technology, and the School of Professional and Continuing Education.
 Features of the building include an open-air cafeteria located at the topmost floor, and escalators every two floors that are designed to lessen the load of the elevators.
 The building also houses the Learning Resource Center dedicated to the students of the Benilde Deaf School as well as various departments, offices, conference rooms, initiative learning studios, and classrooms.

+Aseana Campus

+The Aseana Campus, officially known as the Delfin J. Wenceslao Jr. Campus, is the college's upcoming satellite campus in Aseana City, Parañaque.
+It is officially named in honor of the late president and chairman of Aseana City's master developer, D.M.
+Wenceslao & Associates Inc. Designed by architect Ed Calma to alleviate space constraints at the Taft campus, this will be a 3,845 sqm facility is slated to open in 2027.
+Built with eco-friendly LEED standards in mind, the campus is slated to house the School of Environment and Design and the Analytics, Computing, and Infotech (ACI) Cluster of the School of Management and Information Technology (SMIT).